Freddie Mac to sell $3 billion bills on Tuesday

-Nov 13 (Reuters) - Freddie Mac, the No. 2 U.S. home funding company, said it will sell $3 billion reference bills on Tuesday.
+Sept 4 (Reuters) - Freddie Mac, the No. 2 U.S. home funding company, said it will sell $3 billion bills on Tuesday, Sept.
+4.

 The bills will be sold over the Internet in a Dutch auction.
 In such uniform price auctions, successful bidders pay only the price of the lowest accepted bid rather than the actual price as in a conventional multiple-price auction.